 If you read a piece of content and get value from it, you’ll want to read more.
 So, your content must be of high quality to make the right impact.
 And this means having a plan.

-A Content Brief is a short document that directs and informs the development and usage of your content.
+A Creative Brief (of Content Brief) is a short document that directs and informs the development and usage of your content.
 There must be clear instructions on what is to be created.
 You cannot leave anything up to chance.
 A written brief explains where, who, how and why behind your content.
 Since good content takes time to produce, it’s important to plan it in advance by creating a Content Calendar.

 2. Research plan